 Thread a needle with some coordinating thread, and start stitching the seam opening closed.
 There are a few ways to do this.
 You could use a ladder stitch (which is what I did).
 You could also just use your sewing machine to close the entire end with a top-stitch (although, the more full your pack is with rice, the more difficult this will be).
 Whatever you do, I recommend actually going over it two or three times.
 This little seam will be the one “weak” spot in the pack.
 And you really want to reinforce it.

 And then that’s it.
 You’re done!

 You could also do scented rice packs by tossing the rice with your favorite smelling essential oil before filling.
-A warm, lavender-scented pack over the eyes would be a great way to help you get ready for bed.
-And peppermint oil is a natural headache cure—a cold peppermint-scented pack could really help take the edge off your migraine.
-A scented rice pack would make an awesome gift or stocking stuffer!
+A warm lavender-scented pack over the eyes would be a great way to help you get ready for bed.
+And scented rice packs make awesome gifts or stocking stuffers!